Interview: Adedapo Adeniyi

 The story definitely grew from my perception of a post pandemic world and how it affected consciousness.

 At one point of the story, one of the characters say: “Thank God for Western medicine”.
-I don't know how Western medicine is perceived in Nigeria, but in the west there is for sure a growing mistrust against it, especially since the Covid vaccines
+I don't know how Western medicine is perceived in Nigeria, but in the west there is for sure a growing mistrust for it, especially since the Covid vaccines

 There's a growing mistrust for it here as well, but the idea of the story was that the people in Eko Futura have a complex against the infected people living outside the utopia, and when they say “thank God for Western medicine,” they're thanking God for its accessibility to them.